 The take home message is don’t focus on numbers!
 Instead, enjoy a BALANCED meal and serve your potatoes with fibrous vegetables, protein and healthy fats.

 Po-tay-toe / Po-tah-toe (sound it out loud!).
 Potatoes are a tuber plant from the nightshade family, and are related to tomatoes.
-They are a good source of carbohydrates (particularly starches) and protein, with almost no fat.
+Potatoes are a good source of carbohydrates (particularly starches) and protein, with almost no fat.
 Potatoes contain many vitamins, minerals, antioxidants and phytochemicals.
 They are a good source of potassium, vitamin C, vitamin B6 and folate.

 Potassium is an electrolyte which helps maintain our body’s water balance, as well as pH (acid/alkali balance).
 High potassium and low sodium intakes are linked to lowered risk of hypertension as it can help lower blood pressure.